Silicone Sponge Rubber Products, Gaskets, Cushions

 Key Benefits of Closed Cell Silicone Sponge

-- Outoor gasketing - considering all the above benefits, silicone sponge is a good material choice for outdoor environments, from the arctic to the desert.
+- Outdoor gasketing - Considering all the above benefits, silicone sponge is a good material choice for outdoor environments, from the Arctic to the desert.

 Silicone Sponge Products

-- Reinforced: R-10450 fiberglass reinforced for dimensional stability
+- Reinforced: R10450M fiberglass reinforced for dimensional stability

 Silicone Sponge Tape

-Silicone sponge tape also called strip gasket or Strip-N-Stick®.
-These silicone gasket tapes are supplied with a premium, peel-and-stick, acrylic adhesive backing.
-A silicone adhesive backing is also available for extreme temperature applications.
-Silicone gasket tapes are most commonly used for enclosure gaskets.
+Closed cell silicone sponges are available in tape rolls laminated with premium adhesive backing.
+Stockwell Elastomerics inventories, slits and cuts custom and standard gasket tapes for quick delivery.
+Silicone gasket tape is also called a strip gasket or Strip-N-Stick®.
+Silicone adhesive backing is also available for extreme temperature and low surface energy applications.
+Silicone gasket tapes are most commonly used for enclosure gaskets, rack gaskets or other large gasket applications – dovetail joints are also available for faster assembly and more effective sealing.
 View more information on silicone sponge gasket tapes offered by Stockwell Elastomerics.

 Silicone Sponge Burn Test Video

-UL 94V-0 rated silicone sponge being exposed to a flame from a torch.
-This is not an official UL test.
-Silicone sponge is used for enclosure gaskets, cushioning pads.
-Silicone foam and silicone sponge have a wide temperature range but without special chemistry they will burn.
-R-10400 silicone sponge is formulated to meet an aggressive UL 94V-0 flame rating.
+UL 94V-0 rated silicone sponge being exposed to a flame from a torch Silicone sponge is used for enclosure gaskets, cushioning pads.
+Silicone foam and silicone sponge have a wide temperature range but without special chemistry they will not pass the vertical burn test.
+R10400 silicone sponge and the HT-800 silicone foam family are formulated to meet the stringent UL 94V-0 flame test.